William Palmer (murderer): Murder of John Cook

 John Parsons Cook, a sickly young man with an inherited fortune of £12,000, was a friend of Palmer.
 In November 1855, the pair attended the Shrewsbury Handicap Stakes and bet on various horses between 13 and 15 November.
-Cook won £3,000 by betting on "Polestar"; Palmer lost heavily by betting instead on "the Chicken."
+Cook won £3,000 by betting on "Polestar"; Palmer lost heavily by betting instead on "the Chicken".
 Cook and Palmer had a celebration party at the Raven, a local drinking establishment.
 Already on 14 November, Cook was complaining that his gin had burnt his throat; Palmer responded by making a scene in which he attempted to convince bemused onlookers that there was nothing untoward in Cook's glass.
 Afterwards Cook fell violently ill and told two friends, George Herring and Ishmael Fisher, that, "I believe that damn Palmer has been dosing me."
 On 15 November, Palmer and Cook returned to Rugeley, at which point Cook booked a room at the Talbot Arms.

+The Talbot Arms, where John Parsons Cook died on 21 November 1855.

 Earlier on 14 November, Palmer had received a letter from a creditor named Pratt, who threatened to visit his mother and ask for his money if Palmer himself would not pay his debt soon.
 The following day he bet heavily on a horse and lost.
 Having seemingly recovered from his illness, Cook met with Palmer for a drink on 17 November and soon found himself sick once again.
 At this point Palmer assumed responsibility for Cook; Cook's solicitor, Jeremiah Smith, sent over a bottle of gin, which Palmer had in his possession before he sent it.
 Chambermaid Elizabeth Mills took a sip of the gin and subsequently fell ill; Cook was given the rest of the gin, and his vomiting became worse than ever.
 The next day, Palmer began collecting bets on behalf of Cook, bringing home £1,200.
 He then purchased three grains of strychnine from the surgery of Dr. Salt and put the grains into two pills, which he then administered to Cook.
 On 21 November, not long after Palmer administered two ammonia pills, Cook died in agony at about 1:00 am, screaming that he was suffocating.

 On 23 November, William Stevens, Cook's stepfather, arrived to represent the family.
 Palmer informed him the deceased had lost his betting books, which he further claimed were of no use as all bets were cancelled once the gambler had died; he also told Stevens that Cook had £4,000 in outstanding bills.
 Stevens requested an inquest, which was granted.
-Meanwhile, Palmer obtained a death certificate from 80-year-old Dr. Bamford, which listed the cause of death as "apoplexy."
+Meanwhile, Palmer obtained a death certificate from 80-year-old Dr. Bamford, which listed the cause of death as "apoplexy".